-This page provides you with Translator resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
+This page provides you with Translator resume samples to use to create your own resume with our easy-to-use resume builder.
 Below you'll find our how-to section that will guide you through each section of a Translator resume.

 To showcase your highest achievements and skills it’s best to use a reverse-chronological format when constructing your translator resume.
 You need to be able to show off the finer details while also looking at the big picture.